 To enhance the external validity of data collection, authors considered different types of businesses and sizes of organisation during participant recruitment.
-Authors focused on the industries in Taipei - the capital of Taiwan, as per the research grant criteria of the National Science Council of Taiwan.
+Authors focused on the industries in Taipei - the capital of Taiwan, per the research grant criteria of the National Science Council of Taiwan.
 Authors contacted 34 business companies from different industries, and 26 companies agreed to participate in the research and provide data access.

 To improve the sample representativeness, authors distributed different numbers of questionnaire copies to different organisations, subject to their organisational sizes.
-Specifically, large organisations (with more than 1000 staff) received 50 copies, medium organisations (with 1000 to 100 staff) received 20 copies, and small organisations (with less than 100 staff) received 10 copies.
+Specifically, large organisations (with more than 1000 staff) received 50 copies, medium organisations (with 100 to 1000 staff) received 20 copies and small organisations (with less than 100 staff) received 10 copies.
 Authors dispatched all the questionnaires to the HR managers of each company and these managers then distributed copies to their employees using the snowball sampling technique (a similar technique has been adopted by Chang et al., 2013).

 To ameliorate the effects of common method variance (CMV) resulting from the utilisation of self-rated measures, the authors collected the data in two stages.
-CMV emerges when self-rated measures are simultaneously used, as in some cases the observed relationships between variables are inflated, jeopardising the reliability of data analysis (Podsakoff et al., 2003).
-Specifically, four research variables (i.e. psychological contract violation, abusive supervision, job-related gossip and non-job-related job) were measured at Stage 1 and employee cynicism at Stage 2, which was conducted one month after Stage 1.
+CMV emerges when self-rated measures are simultaneously used, as in some cases the observed relationships between variables are inflated, jeopardising the reliability of data analysis (Podsakoff, MacKenzie, Lee, & Podsakoff, 2003).
+Specifically, four research variables

+(i.e. PCV, AS, JRG and NJG) were measured at Stage 1 and ECN at Stage 2, which was conducted one month after Stage 1.

 At Stage 1, 450 copies of the questionnaire were distributed and 392 were returned.
 At Stage 2, the questionnaires were distributed to all those who had responded to Stage 1 and 362 copies were returned, yielding a gross response rate of 79.11%.
-The breakdown of responses across the sample was: large organisations (3 companies, 126 copies), medium organisations (10 companies, 138 copies) and small organisations (13 companies, 98 copies).
-The research sample (362 copies) was gathered from five industries, including: manufacturing (42), finance (50), IT (44), services (131) and civil departments (89).
+The breakdown of responses across the sample was as follows: large organisations (3 companies, 126 copies), medium organisations (10 companies, 138 copies) and small organisations (13 companies, 98 copies).
+The research sample (362 copies) was gathered from five industries: manufacturing (42), finance (50), IT (44), services (131) and civil departments (89).

-The sample comprised a wide range of employees including junior and senior managers and also non managerial and low skilled staff.
-Incentives were provided in the form of a nominal fee NT\$ 100 (£2 approximately) to each participant to thank them and raffle tickets for book vouchers were used as incentives to stimulate the questionnaire response rate.
+The sample comprised a wide range of employees including junior and senior managers and also non-managerial and low-skilled staff.
+Incentives were provided in the form of a nominal fee NT\$100 (£2 approximately) to each participant to thank them and raffle tickets for book vouchers were used as incentives to stimulate the questionnaire response rate.

-A series of ANOVA tests were conducted to examine whether internal heterogeneity exists between Stage 1 and Stage 2 groups.
-Results showed no significant difference in gender ( $\chi^2$ (0.95, 1) = 0.19, p > .05) (p < .05 @ 3.84) and age ( $\chi^2$ (0.95, 42) = 33.63, p > .05) (p < .05 @ 55.76) between the respondents at stage 1 and stage 2.
-Thus, the Stage 2 dataset was used for statistical analysis and hypothesis testing.
-Demographic details of the participants were: gender (male = 34.25%, female = 65.75%) and age bands (20 yrs & below = .01%, 21-30 yrs = 46.96%, 31-40 yrs = 19.89%, 41-50 yrs = 21.55%, 51 yrs & above = 11.05%).
+A series of analysis of variance (ANOVA) tests were conducted to examine whether internal heterogeneity exists between Stage 1 and Stage 2 groups.
+Results showed no significant difference in gender ( $\chi^2$ (0.95, 1) = 0.19, p > 0.05) (p < 0.05 @ 3.84) and age ( $\chi^2$ (0.95, 42) = 33.63, p > 0.05) (p < 0.05 @ 55.76) between the respondents at Stage 1 and Stage 2.
+Thus, the Stage 2 data set was used for statistical analysis and hypothesis testing.
+Demographic details of the participants were as follows: gender (male = 34.25%, female = 65.75%) and age bands ( $\leq$ 20 years = 0.01%, 21-30 years = 46.96%, 31-40 years = 19.89%, 41-50 years = 21.55%, $\geq$ 51 years = 11.05%).
 The mean age of the participants were 34.95 years old (SD = 10.71).
-Control variables included: gender, age and working tenure.
-These control variables were incorporated into the data analysis process, and the findings suggested no significant correlation with employee cynicism and gossip.
+Control variables included gender, age and working tenure.
+These control variables were incorporated into the data analysis process, and the findings suggested no significant correlation with ECN and gossip.